So you’re looking for how to make money as a preschool teacher, right?

 So you’ll be creating the path along the way (which really isn’t a bad thing in my opinion 😋).

-This guide could serve as a great starting point.
+It’s a great starting point.

 One thing I will say is that the more relevant credentials and degrees you have, the more marketable you’ll be.